Investigative journalists around the world can apply for a grant to investigate environmental crime in developing countries.

 GRID-Arendal is offering six grants for investigative journalism projects focused on environmental crime in developing countries.
 GRID-Arendal is a partner of the United Nations Environment Programme and collaborates with other partners on projects that protect the environment, restore ecosystems and advance the Sustainable Development Goals.

-Themes that will be considered for this year’s projects include illegal wildlife trade and poaching; illegal logging and timber trade; illegal cobalt mining; illegal, unreported and unregulated fisheries; plastic waste crimes; and environmental crimes in the Arctic region.
+Themes that will be considered for this year’s projects include illegal wildlife trade and poaching; illegal logging and timber trade; illegal cobalt mining; illegal, unreported and unregulated fisheries; plastic waste crimes; and investigations taking place in Polar or mountainous regions.

 Successful applicants will receive NOK20,000 (US$1,872) for their projects.